About Kansas City

 Kansas City is a place where wide boulevards, bountiful parks, beautiful architecture and more than 200 fountains stand ready to welcome you with open arms — and an open mind.
 From world-class arts and entertainment to world-famous barbecue, here’s a sampling of standouts that keep this Heartland metropolis thriving.
 VisitKC sums up Kansas City beautifully.

 So, are we in Missouri or Kansas?
 Well, there are two Kansas Cities — it's Bi-state-ual 😉 — but the one that most people think of and where the conference activities will be taking place is Kansas City, MO or KCMO for short.
-That doesn't mean that you won't be able to head on over to Kansas; all you need to do is cross State Line Ave.
-If you drive north on State Line, you're in Missouri; drive south, you're in Kansas.
-Just be careful with entering addresses into GPSs to make sure the address you're seeking is in correct state.
+That doesn't mean that you won't be able to head on over to Kansas; all you need to do is cross State Line Road.
+If you drive east from State Line, you're in Missouri; drive west from State Line, you're in Kansas.
+Just be careful with entering addresses into GPSs to make sure the address you're seeking is in the correct state.

 Kansas City’s Big Three

 It’s impossible to imagine Kansas City without these three lifelong residents — jazz, barbecue, and fountains — and for good reason.
 They’re a testament to the city's culture, history, and heart.